s-thom/create-robots-txt-action/README.md

 To create an API token, go to [the API Tokens page](https://dash.cloudflare.com/profile/api-tokens) in your profile settings and create a new token.
 Use the "Read Cloudflare Radar data" template or create a custom one with the "Account > Radar > Read" permission.
 Create the token and add it as an actions secret in your GitHub repository.

 It is worth creating a new token for this workflow even if you already have one set up in your repository.
-It is good practice to give the least amount of privilege to any tokens given to 3rd party code, such as this action.
+It is good practice to give the least amount of privilege to any tokens given to third-party code, such as this action.

 - Accessibility
 - Advertising & Marketing